Atomic0utlaw/DI2SE/Readme.md

 - **Example Commands**: Provides sample commands the user can expect when using the tool.
 - **Troubleshooting**: Offers solutions for common issues.
 - **Contributing**: Allows other developers to contribute or track features still to be added.

-This `README.md` is designed for GitHub and provides a clear, step-by-step gui